Configuring Django for Local and Production Environments with Dynamic .env Files

 Explanation:

-from the environment.- If
+os.getenv('DJANGO_ENVIRONMENT', 'local')retrieves the value ofDJANGO_ENVIRONMENTfrom the environment.- If

-in production), it will use that value. - If
+DJANGO_ENVIRONMENTis set (e.g., toprodin production), it will use that value. - If

-is not set, it defaults to'local'
+DJANGO_ENVIRONMENTis not set, it defaults to'local'.

 - If